tanakamasayuki/vscode-arduino-cli-wrapper/README.md

   - Windows: installer https://downloads.arduino.cc/arduino-cli/arduino-cli_latest_Windows_64bit.msi or `winget install ArduinoSA.CLI`
   - Linux / macOS: follow https://arduino.github.io/arduino-cli/latest/installation/

+### Recommended VS Code extensions

+This extension declares an `extensionPack` so you can pull in the supporting tooling with one click.
+Install the extensions that match your workflow:

+- **C/C++ (ms-vscode.cpptools)** – Delivers IntelliSense, navigation, and the default `cppdbg` debugger.
+It is part of a standard C/C++ environment, so we strongly encourage having it installed alongside this wrapper.
+- **Cortex-Debug (marus25.cortex-debug)** – Adds advanced hardware-debug tooling such as register, peripheral, and memory views.
+Recommended when you rely on the debugger; optional if you only need lightweight or no debugging.

 2) Open a sketch folder
 - When a folder contains `.ino`, the status bar shows Compile/Upload/Monitor plus FQBN/Port/Baud/Warn.